Designing a performance tracking tool to measure and improve company culture

 Workshop

-Brainstorming on the solution
+Brainstorming the solution

-Brainstorming on the solution
+Brainstorming the solution

-Brainstorming on the solution
+Brainstorming the solution

 Refining the solution